kcajheish/distributed-system-note/raft_lab.md

 # Raft
 Raft is a consensus algorithm that elects leader and replicates logs.
 The key challenge is to have every server owns the same copy of logs.
 These logs are then applied to state machine of the server.
 Each server has the same states and can be picked as the leader when current leader fails.
 Its design achieves fault tolerance, availability, and safety.

-In raft, server is in candidate, leader or follower state.
+In raft, server is in either of following: candidate, leader or follower state.

 Leader
 - Candidate server becomes leader by winning the most votes from follower in current term.